heec/proact/lib/core/readme.md

-# proact
+# @Proact/core

-Proact is an Express view engine which renders jsx functional components on server to static markup.
+Proact is an template engine for node js which renders React like jsx functional components to static HTML or XML.

 ### Features

-- Support for async rendered views
 - Optimized for fast server rendering
+- Supports async rendered views
+- Built-in express view engine
 - Output caching

 ### install